raspberrypilearning/getting-started-web-dev/en/step_4.md

-## Create your first web page
+## Create your first webpage

-In order to prepare for facilitating this path you can have a go at creating your own webpage.
-The [Intro to Web](https://projects.raspberrypi.org/en/pathways/web-intro) uses the Trinket online editor so there is no software to install.
+To prepare for facilitating this path, you can try create your own webpage.
+The [Intro to web](https://projects.raspberrypi.org/en/pathways/web-intro) uses the Trinket online editor, so there is no software to install.

-**Tip:** If you will be using Trinket in a school, library or other place that has internet filtering then check you are able to access Trinket.
-See the [Trinket FAQ](https://trinket.io/faq){:target="_blank"} for more information.
+**Tip:** If you use Trinket in a school, library, or other place that has internet filtering, then check you are able to access Trinket.
+See the [Trinket FAQs](https://trinket.io/faq){:target="_blank"} for more information.

-In this step you will add HTML and CSS using the same approach as in our web projects.
+In this step, you will add HTML and CSS using the same approach as in our web projects.

 --- task ---

 Open this [starter project](https://trinket.io/library/trinkets/d048a9e878){:target="_blank"}.
 It will open in a separate browser tab.

-You will need to switch between these instructions and the editor.
+You need to switch between these instructions and the editor.

 --- /task ---

 --- task ---

-Trinket will open the `index.html` page.
+Trinket opens the `index.html` page.

 Add the highlighted code: